 What Will Give My Child the Best Chances of Learning to Talk?

 The starting point is acquiring a language, not speech per se.
-Languages can be spoken or signed, and both modalities are “equal citizens” in a cognitive sense,21 that is, they fully support all human communicative needs in daily interactions and academic endeavors.
+Languages can be spoken or signed, and both modalities are “equal citizens” in a cognitive sense21; that is, they fully support all human communicative needs in daily interactions and academic endeavors.
 A child must understand what language communication is about before a child can communicate with language in either modality.
 As a child participates in accessible language communication, the child begins to understand and use language in sign and/or speech.
 Sign languages are accessible to all deaf children while spoken languages may be fully accessible only to some, via HA or CI.

 Introducing 2 languages does not interfere with acquisition of either,22-26 whether spoken or signed.27